LeoCamisa/register-api/README.md

-# 🚀 Points Register API
+# 🚀 Register point API

-Welcome to the Points Register API!
+Welcome to the operating point record api!
 This project is designed to manage user registrations and time logs using GraphQL, NestJS, PostgreSQL, Docker, and TypeORM.

 ## 📚 Table of Contents